aws-powertools/powertools-lambda-typescript/packages/batch/README.md

   processPartialResponseSync,
 } from '@aws-lambda-powertools/batch';
 import { Logger } from '@aws-lambda-powertools/logger';
-import type {
-  KinesisStreamEvent,
-  KinesisStreamRecord,
-  Context,
-  KinesisStreamBatchResponse,
-} from 'aws-lambda';
+import type { KinesisStreamHandler, KinesisStreamRecord } from 'aws-lambda';

 const processor = new BatchProcessorSync(EventType.KinesisDataStreams);
 const logger = new Logger();